 We typically think about handgun fit problems in terms of folks with little hands facing challenges when they are forced to operate big guns.
 However, big hands and trying to shoot small guns can be a problem as well.

 I see these problems often.
 Folks in search of the simple carry solution set themselves up with a difficult shooting situation because their hands are oversized for the diminutive gun that is easy to carry.

 I recently saw another challenge with a student in a course.
 It was a repeat of what I have seen many times before.
-Reloading the small pistol can be difficult for those with larger hands.
-In this case the offending tiny automatic was a S&W Bodyguard .380.
-The issue was that the grip and the magazine of the Bodyguard .380 was so short that the primary hand extended well below the grip of the gun.
-The result was difficulty on insertion of the magazine.
-The weak hand just didn’t have the space to fully seat the mag because of the strong hand.
+Reloading a small pistol can be difficult for those with larger hands.
+In this case, the offending tiny automatic was an S&W Bodyguard .380.
+The issue was that the grip and the magazine of the Bodyguard .380 were so short that the primary hand extended well below the grip of the gun.
+The result was difficulty in the insertion of the magazine.
+The weak hand just didn’t have space to fully seat the mag because of the strong hand.

-These problems aren’t impossible to deal with, the simply need to be dealt with and they need to be understood.
+These problems aren’t impossible to deal with, they simply need to be dealt with and they need to be understood.

 When we take a look at concealed carry from a balanced point of view it is easy for us to see that every choice is a compromise.
 A bigger gun might be harder to conceal, but at the same time, it could be easier to shoot.
 Just the opposite, a smaller gun might be more difficult to shoot while at the same time it is easier to conceal.